cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 By default, the operator will install the latest available minor version of the latest major version of PostgreSQL when the operator was released.
-You can override this by setting the `imageName` key in the `spec` section of the `Cluster` definition.
+You can override this by setting the `image` key in the `spec` section of the `Cluster` definition.
 For example, to install PostgreSQL 13.6:

 ```yaml